Dedicated to the traditions, legends, development, and history of Wyoming Cowboys.

 All of the buildings and corrals were built from logs, cut, peeled and hauled by team and wagon from the Cow Creek Buttes.
 Paul continued to purchase more land as homesteaders left the area and leased government land as well in order to run more livestock.
 Paul raised cattle until the thirties when he made the decision to raise sheep.
 Sheep produced wool and lambs each fall, which was more lucrative at the time.
 Sheep were more manageable than cattle, but required closer attention.

 The ranch was located 65 miles northeast of Douglas.
 To sustain their family Paul and Bessie raised cows, hogs, chickens and of course, horses.
 They planted a large garden every year and Bessie would can meat and vegetables for the winter.
 They stored potatoes, carrots and parsnips in bins of sand in the cellar.
 Bessie also made crocks of sauerkraut which were also stored in the cellar.
 They would make a trip to Douglas in the fall to purchase staples such as flour, sugar, salt, etc. These would last until the next fall.
-It was not an easy life but with hard work and perseverance they
+It was not an easy life but with hard work and perseverance they were able to support and educate eight children.
+A great accomplishment during that period of time!

 In addition to managing the ranch operation, Paul continued to break horses, run livestock and rode for a few ranches.
 Neighbors would bring horses to the ranch to be broken.
 One neighbor brought a horse named ” Shorty” back three times claiming the horse was still bucking.
 Paul took a picture of the horse standing on a barrel to show the neighbor that Shorty was a gentle horse.
 When the neighbor was not convinced he told Paul, ” You can just keep the horse as you are the only one who can ride him!”